 We want to make art without assumptions – art that humanizes and entertains and challenges and brings you into conversation.

-The name is inspired by the quote above by Yoko Ono: this hybridization, this blurring of boundaries, this queering of edges.
+This hybridization, this blurring of boundaries, this queering of edges.

-Grapefruit Lab aspires to create highly-aesthetic, experimental, bold artistic work that is created with and in community.
+- Grapefruit Lab aspires to create highly-aesthetic, experimental, bold artistic work that is created with and in community.

-Grapefruit Lab intends to mix media and blend various forms, defying discipline and genre.
+- Grapefruit Lab intends to mix media and blend various forms, defying discipline and genre.

-Grapefruit Lab likes to play with others and resists territorialism, believing there is room at the table for all of us.
+- Grapefruit Lab likes to play with others and resists territorialism, believing there is room at the table for all of us.

-Grapefruit Lab, like Vicious Trap before, is a catch-all and scapegoat for the projects of the co-founders Mia, Kenny, and Julie.
+- Grapefruit Lab, like Vicious Trap before, is a catch-all and scapegoat for the projects of the co-founders: Mia, Kenny, and Julie.

-Grapefruit Lab wishes to both challenge and invite you and laments that we don’t yet know each other as well as we could.
+- Grapefruit Lab wishes to both challenge and invite you and laments that we don’t yet know each other as well as we could.

 Kenny is a musician, DJ, media designer, director, voice coach, and project manager.
 He hasn’t given me a bio, and he doesn’t have a website.
 Poor Kenny.